Phoenixcoin (PXC) Price Reaches $0.0028 on Top Exchanges

 About Phoenixcoin

 NeoScrypt hashing algorithm.
-Its launch date was May 20th, 2013.
+It launched on May 20th, 2013.
 Phoenixcoin’s total supply is 72,850,425 coins.
 Phoenixcoin’s official Twitter account is @Phoenixcoin and its Facebook page is accessible here.
-Phoenixcoin’s official website is phoenixcoin.org.
+The official website for Phoenixcoin is phoenixcoin.org.

 Buying and Selling Phoenixcoin

-Phoenixcoin can be traded on these cryptocurrency exchanges: Cryptopia.
-It is usually not currently possible to buy alternative cryptocurrencies such as Phoenixcoin directly using US dollars.
-Investors seeking to acquire Phoenixcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Phoenixcoin using one of the exchanges listed above.
+Phoenixcoin can be bought or sold on these cryptocurrency exchanges: Cryptopia.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Phoenixcoin directly using U.S. dollars.
+Investors seeking to trade Phoenixcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Phoenixcoin using one of the exchanges listed above.

 Receive News & Updates for Phoenixcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Phoenixcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.